Invasive Lobular Carcinoma (ILC)

 Treatment of invasive lobular carcinoma

-Because of better diagnostic tests and advances in cancer treatments, more people are living longer than ever after being diagnosed with any type of cancer, including breast cancer.
-Experts estimate that there are more than 3.8 million breast cancer survivors in the United States.
+Because of better diagnostic tests and advances in cancer treatments, people are living longer than ever after being diagnosed with breast cancer.
+Experts estimate that there are more than 4 million breast cancer survivors in the United States.

 Still, because of treatments they’ve received, many breast cancer survivors have a higher risk of developing other diseases as they age, including high blood pressure, heart disease, and osteoporosis.
-To make sure breast cancer survivors are regularly screened for these and other diseases, experts have developed the idea of survivorship care planning.
+If you’ve completed treatment for invasive ductal carcinoma, it’s important you get good follow-up care.

-a schedule of when the tests will be done
+a schedule of when you need to have the tests

 healthy living recommendations